 - Contact information

 OEWS stands for Occupational Employment and Wage Statistics.
-The purpose of the OEWS Survey is to collect wages and employment information from employers across Idaho.
+The purpose of the OEWS Report is to collect wages and employment information from employers across Idaho.
 By participating, your data is used to create an overview of various industries’ occupational patterns and wage ranges.
 This allows job seekers and employers to be informed when making work-related decisions.

 How is this information helpful?